thcorre/apac-nog-grpc/README.md

 Use [Containerlab](https://containerlab.dev/) to deploy the lab.

 This lab can be deployed using GitHub Codespaces.
-When Codespace is launched, the repo is already cloned and Containerlab is installed.

 ---
 <div align=center>